grew-nlp/grew_doc/content/pattern.md

 We describe below 4 of the constraints available in version 1.2.
 For each one, its negation is available by changing the `is_` prefix by the `is_not_` prefix.

-  * `is_cyclic`: the graph satisfied this constrain if and only if it contains a cycle.
+  * `is_cyclic`: the graph satisfied this constraint if and only if it contains a cycle.
   A cycle is a list of nodes `N1`, `N2` … `N(k-1)`, `Nk` such that there are edges `N1 -> N2`, `N2 -> N3`, `N(k-1) -> Nk`, `Nk -> N1`.
   In graph theory, a non cyclic graph is also called a Directed Acyclic Graph (DAG).

-  * `is_forest`: the graph satisfied this constrain if and only it is acyclic and if there are no couples of edges with the same target.
+  * `is_forest`: the graph satisfied this constraint if and only it is acyclic and if there are no couples of edges with the same target.
   In other words, a graph is a forest if and only if it is acyclic and each node has at most one incoming edge.

   * `is_tree`: a graph is a tree if it is a forest and if it have exactly one root.